Inference in high-dimensional online changepoint detection: Introduction

-Since $\sum_{i=n-h+1}^{n} (X_i - b/2)$ can be viewed as the likelihood ratio statistic for testing the null of $\mathcal{N}(0,1)$ against the alternative of $\mathcal{N}(b,1)$ using $X_{n-h+1}, \ldots, X_{n}$, the quantity $t_{n,b}$ is the tail length for which the likelihood ratio statistic is maximised.
+In the case of a tie, we choose the smallest $h$ achieving the maximum.
+Since $\sum_{i=n-h+1}^{n} (X_i - b/2)$ can be viewed as the likelihood ratio statistic for testing the null of $\mathcal{N}(0,1)$ against the alternative of $\mathcal{N}(b,1)$ using $X_{n-h+1}, \ldots, X_{n}$, the quantity $t_{n,b}$ is the tail length for which the likelihood ratio statistic is maximized.
 If $N$ is the stopping time defining a good sequential changepoint detection procedure, then, intuitively, $N-t_{N,b}$ should be close to the true changepoint location $z$, and almost pivotal.
 This motivates the construction of a confidence interval of the form $\bigl[\max\bigl\{N - t_{N,b} - g(\alpha,b), 0\bigr\}, N\bigr]$, where we control the tail probability of the distribution of $N-t_{N,b}$ to choose $g(\alpha,b)$ so as to ensure the desired coverage.
 In the multivariate case, considerable care is required to handle the post-selection nature of the inferential problem, as well as to determine an appropriate left endpoint for the confidence interval.
-For this latter purpose, we only assume a lower bound on the Euclidean norm of the vector of mean change, and employ a delicate multivariate and multiscale aggregation scheme; see Section~\ref{Sec:Method} for details.
+For this latter purpose, we only assume a lower bound on the Euclidean norm of the vector of mean change, and employ a delicate multivariate and multiscale aggregation scheme; see Section~\ref{Sec:Method} for details, as well as Section~\ref{SubSec:Beta} for further discussion.

-In terms of the base sequential changepoint detection procedures, we focus on the \texttt{ocd} algorithm (short for \textbf{o}nline \textbf{c}hangepoint \textbf{d}etection) introduced by \citet{CWS2021}, as well as its variant \texttt{ocd$'$}, which provides guarantees on both the average and worst-case detection delays, subject to a guarantee on the \emph{patience}, or average false alarm rate under the null hypothesis of no change.
+The procedure for the inference tasks discussed above, which we call \texttt{ocd\_CI} (short for \textbf{o}nline \textbf{c}hangepoint \textbf{d}etection \textbf{C}onfidence \textbf{I}ntervals), can be run in conjunction with any base sequential changepoint detection procedure.
+However, we recommend using the \texttt{ocd} algorithm introduced by \citet{CWS2021}, or its variant \texttt{ocd$'$}, which provides guarantees on both the average and worst-case detection delays, subject to a guarantee on the \emph{patience}, or average false alarm rate under the null hypothesis of no change.
 Crucially, these are both online algorithms.
-Our confidence intervals, which we correspondingly denote \texttt{ocd\_CI} and \texttt{ocd\_CI$'$}, inherit this same online property, thereby making them applicable even in very high-dimensional settings and where changes may be rare, so that we may need to see many new data points before declaring a change.
+The corresponding inferential procedures inherit this same online property, thereby making them applicable even in very high-dimensional settings and where changes may be rare, so we may need to see many new data points before declaring a change.